nuclia/nucliadb/docs/getting-started/quickstart.md

 # Quickstart

-Getting started with NucliaDB is as easy as running a docker.
+Getting started with NucliaDB is as easy as running a docker image.
 Although NucliaDB is a distributed database, we have a containerized standalone version where all it's started in one node.

 **Note:** we use own concepts like Knowledge Box that you may not understand.
 Please, refer to [Basic Concepts](basic-concepts.md) or